Master's Programme in Wind Power Project Management

 The programme leads to the degree of Master of Science (60 credits) with Wind Power Project Management as the main field of study.

-This one-year multidisciplinary programme is organised into themes of planning, project development, and management of wind farms.
-Different aspects of these themes are addressed at the beginning of the programme.
+This one-year multidisciplinary programme is organised into themes around the planning, project development, and management of wind farms.
+There is also a two-year Master's Programme in Wind Power Project management.
+You are introduced to the different aspects of these themes at the beginning of the programme.
 As the programme is thematic, you often study several aspects of wind power project development and management together.

 Courses within the programme